ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 can analyze and simulate their interaction with those algorithms.
 To the extent they are not, experiments can be conducted where possible.

-Note that in many deployments, real-time traffic is directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay with other traffic.
+Note that in many deployments, real-time flows are directed into distinct queues via Differentiated Services Code Points (DSCP) or other mechanisms, which substantially reduces the interplay with other traffic.
 However, a proposal targeting general Internet use
-MUST NOT assume that all paths support specific mechanisms.

 ### Short and Long Flows